hartwigmedical/hmftools/purity-ploidy-estimator/README.md

     If suitable, they will be recovered and included in the segmentation and smoothing algorithms.
     All passing and recovered structural variants are now written as a VCF to the purple output directory.
 - 2.15
-  - New ploidy penalty model adopted using minor and major allele ploidy deviation instead of baf and copy number deviation.
+  - New ploidy penalty model adopted using minor and major allele copy number deviation instead of baf and copy number deviation.
-  - A somatic deviation penalty has been added to penalise fits which lead to somatic variants with higher ploidies than the major allele ploidy.
+  - A somatic deviation penalty has been added to penalise fits which lead to somatic variants with higher ploidies than the major allele copy number.
-    The 99.9% upper cutoff for binomial distribution from the major allele ploidy is used as a cutoff to mark variants as inconsistent.
+    The 99.9% upper cutoff for binomial distribution from the major allele copy number is used as a cutoff to mark variants as inconsistent.
     1000 somatic variants are sampled per tumor, with the somatic penalty equal to the sum of the deviations over the 99.9% cutoff divided by the number of somatic variants sampled.
-  - Cutoff to be classified as highly diploid tightened (minor and major allele ploidy must both be between 0.8 and 1.2).
+  - Cutoff to be classified as highly diploid tightened (minor and major allele copy number must both be between 0.8 and 1.2).
   - If there is <300 variants (all types) with raw vaf > 10% then mark as NO_TUMOR (formerly was if there were >1000 SNP in total).
     Purity is set to what it would have been if NO_TUMOR rule had not been applied (ie the somatic peak or highly diploid)
 - 2.14